patitonob/Capstone-Project/README.md

 Patricio: Back-end JavaScript development

-*Our next milestone is to develop a database with the neecessary tables to store data.*
+*Our next milestone is to develop the tables and script for the login and create an account, upload the into the webhost account and test it*
-The following is our assigned tasks to reach our milestone:

 Mauricio: Develop the tables for the shopping cart and create account page and test it.